davidjeck/javanotes9/javanotes8/README.txt

 Two versions are available, xalan-j_2_7_1-bin.zip or xalan-j_2_7_1-bin-2jars.zip ; either one will work.
-To make things as easy as possible, you can extract Xalan-J in the javanotes-6.0-source directory, and rename the directory from something like "xalan-j_2_7_1" to "xalan".
+To make things as easy as possible, you can extract Xalan-J in the javanotes-8.1-source directory, and rename the directory from something like "xalan-j_2_7_1" to "xalan".
 Alternatively, you can edit the script BUILD-env.sh, and define XALAN_DIR to refer to the correct directory name for Xalan.
-(Or, you could make a symbolic link from "xalan" to the Xalan directory.)
+(Or, you could make a symbolic link in the source directory from "xalan" to the Xalan directory.)
 Note that you really only need the .jar files in the Xalan directory.

 The following scripts are provided: